Dantas11/Pet-Adoption/README.md

 - Display a list of available pets with their descriptionss
 - Responsive design to ensure compatibility across devices
 - Easy navigation through a well-structured layout
-- Contact form for users to reach out to the adoption agency

 ## SCREENSHOTS